 Las Vegas is one of my favorite and best US cities to visit in fall.
 The weather is cooler and the summer crowds have thinned out.
 I’ve visited in September, October and November.
 Each month was perfect.
-In all my years of traveling to Vegas – since 2007 – in the fall, there was only one time I needed a coat.
+In all my years of traveling to Vegas – since 2007 – there was only one time I needed a coat in October.
 And it was only for like a day.
 The best thing is, it’s the desert, so even Vegas cooler temps means it’s still warm enough to relax by the pool.
 Most of them are still open in the fall.

 what to do

 Stay at Bally’s on the central strip.
 It’s connected to the Paris Hotel so you can use the amenities at either property.
-Break your fast with eggs benedict and mimosas on the terrace at Mon Ami Gabi, one of the BEST spots on the strip.
+Bunch on eggs benedict and mimosas on the terrace at Mon Ami Gabi, one of the BEST spots on the strip.
 Get a bird’s eye view of Vegas from the top of the Eiffel Tower.
 Watch the fountains at the Bellagio from chef Julian Serrano’s Lago, restaurant while nibbling on tapas.
 Inside the Bellagio, be sure to check out a fall themed wonderland in the Conservatory & Botanical Gardens.
 Get outside: autumn sunsets in Vegas are sublime.

 I’ll admit, good fall foliage color in the south is hit or miss.
 It varies from year to year depending on our rainfall and temperatures.
 BUT the weather in autumn can’t be beat.
 Atlanta ends up with vibrant blue bird skies and temperatures perfect for exploring.
 Even into November sometimes.
 The city is a top contender for one of the best US cities to visit in fall and you might just get lucky and hit the jackpot with some golden hued trees.